Emergence of Cooperation in the thermodynamic limit: Game of Chicken

 \section{Game of Chicken}

 The name ``Chicken" has its origins in a game in which two teenagers drive their vehicles towards each other at high speeds\cite{4}.
 Each has two strategies: one is to swerve and the other is going straight.
 If one teenager swerves and the other drives straight, then the one who swerved will be called a "Chicken" or coward. ``Hawk$-$Dove" game, on the other hand refers to a situation in which players compete for a shared resource and can choose either mediate (Dove strategy) or fight for the resource (Hawk strategy).
+The parameterized payoff matrix from Eq.~(\ref{eq9}) by taking $a=-s,\ b=r,\ c=-r$ and $d=0$ for the game of Chicken is given by-